MeenaAru/AWS-Cloud/Cloud Concepts.md

 ## AWS Secrets Manager
 Is a secrets management service that enables you to store, retrieve, rotate, audit, and monitor secrets centrally.
 AWS Secrets Manager allows you to manage secrets such as database credentials, on-premises resource credentials, SaaS application credentials, third-party API keys, and Secure Shell (SSH) keys.

-## AWS Global Accelerator and CloudFront
-Are two separate services that use the AWS global network and its edge locations around the world.
-CloudFront improves performance for both cacheable (e.g., images and videos) and dynamic content (e.g. dynamic site delivery).
-Global Accelerator is a good fit for specific use cases, such as gaming, IoT or Voice over IP.

 ##  Amazon Route 53
 Is a global service that provides highly available and scalable Domain Name System (DNS) services, domain name registration, and health-checking web services.
 It is designed to give developers and businesses an extremely reliable and cost effective way to route end users to Internet applications by translating names like example.com into the numeric IP addresses, such as 192.0.2.1, that computers use to connect to each other.
 Route 53 also simplifies the hybrid cloud by providing recursive DNS for your Amazon VPC and on-premises networks over **AWS Direct Connect or AWS VPN**.

 ## An internet gateway
 Is a VPC component that allows communication between your VPC and the internet.

+## AWS Outposts
+Is an AWS service that delivers the same AWS infrastructure, native AWS services, APIs, and tools to virtually any customer on-premises facility.
+With AWS Outposts, customers can run AWS services locally on their Outpost, including EC2, EBS, ECS, EKS, and RDS, and also have full access to services available in the Region.
+Customers can use AWS Outposts to securely store and process data that needs to remain on-premises or in countries where there is no AWS region.
+AWS Outposts is ideal for applications that have low latency or local data processing requirements, such as financial services, healthcare, etc.

+## AWS Global Accelerator and CloudFront
+Are two separate services that use the AWS global network and its edge locations around the world.
+CloudFront improves performance for both cacheable (e.g., images and videos) and dynamic content (e.g. dynamic site delivery).
+Global Accelerator is a good fit for specific use cases, such as gaming, IoT or Voice over IP.

 ## Amazon CloudFront
 Is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment.